ajodeh-juma/rvfv-typing-tutorial/README.md

 We can still use the glycoprotein gene (located in the M segment) classifier to assign lineages.

-14. Assign lineages to the glycoprotein gene sequences using the partial glycoprotein (Gn) gene classifier
+11. Assign lineages to the M segment sequences using the partial glycoprotein (Gn) gene classifier

     ```
     nextflow run main.nf \